 After the chaos, Acts 20-21 tell us that Paul decides to travel to other cities.
 Yet, once he arrives in Jerusalem, the Jews falsely accuse Paul.
 Despite the lack of evidence, the soldiers and officials had no choice but to arrest Paul to dissipate the chaos.

 Composition of the Book of Ephesians

-Paul wrote the book of Ephesians.
+Paul, an apostle of Christ Jesus, wrote the book of Ephesians.
 Ephesians was one of the thirteen letters he wrote while he was in prison.
-Paul’s letters are a way for him to continue preaching about Jesus Christ.
-Themes such as death, resurrection, and the Lordship of Jesus Christ are prevalent in all his letters.
+Paul’s letters are a way for him to continue preaching about God our Father and the Lord Jesus Christ.
+Themes such as death, resurrection, and the Lordship of Jesus are prevalent in all his letters.
 Being in prison did not stop Paul from preaching to those who were willing to listen.

-Paul’s letter to Ephesus reminds readers of all God’s work through Jesus Christ.
-Ephesians is often divided into two halves, and the first half talks about the story of the gospel.
-Here, Paul talks about how despite the diversity of Jesus’ followers, we have unity in Jesus Christ.
-God’s divine purpose was to unify us through the precious blood of Jesus Christ.
+Paul’s letter to Ephesus reminds readers of all God’s work through the Lord Jesus Christ.
+Ephesians is often divided into two halves, and the first half talks about the gospel of your salvation.
+Here, Paul talks about how despite the diversity of Jesus’ followers, we have unity in Jesus.
+God’s divine purpose was to unify us through the precious blood of Jesus.

-In the second half, Paul challenges us, Christians, to live our “new lives.”
-To take off our “old self” and put on our “new self” so that we may grow in the image of God.
+In the second half, Paul challenges us, Christians, to live our “new lives” to the praise of His glory.
+To take off our “old self” and put on our “new self” so that we may grow in the image of God and Father of our Lord Jesus.
 We are to allow the Holy Spirit to guide our “new selves,” as Paul says.
 Through the Spirit’s influence, we are more thankful and submit to the proper authority.
-Submit to God’s order in our lives, in our marriages, in our families, the workplace, and the church.
+Submit to God’s order in our lives, in our marriages, in our families, in the workplace, and in the church.

 To whom Paul is writing